 Claiming compensation for an accident that occurred in a public place resulting in an eye injury will differ in the way it is processed depending on where or what type of public place the accident occurred in.

 For accidents that occur in places that are made accessible to the public by private companies such as shops and shopping centres for example, then the compensation claim would be filed against the company.
-Other examples of company owned areas accessible to the public include car parks, gyms, swimming pools, supermarkets and restaurants.
+Other examples of company-owned areas accessible to the public include car parks, gyms, swimming pools, supermarkets and restaurants.

 It is important to point out that the compensation paid out for an eye injury will not be the same as compensation paid out for the loss of an eye.
 If someone was to lose sight in on eye, without including other damages, the average compensation paid out would be:

-- For the complete loss of one eye – The amount will range between £41,675 – £50,000.
+- For the complete loss of one eye – The amount may range between £41,675 – £50,000.
 The amount awarded will depend on the claimant’s age and whether there was also any significant scarring or other cosmetic injuries.

-- Complete loss of sight in one eye – The award will range between £37,450 – £41,675 and will take into account the severity.
+- Complete loss of sight in one eye – The award may range between £37,450 – £41,675 and will take into account the severity.
 The higher payment amount would represent the loss of sight plus the compensation for any scarring that has occurred, rather than there being a separate amount for the scarring.

 When you call us, you will be offered a free consultancy session where you can freely ask as many questions as you need to in regards to making a claim, and we can use the time to gather the information from you surrounding your case.
 At this stage, we will give our expert and honest opinion on whether you have a valid claim or not.